 We could have taken them, Nightblood said.

-Vasher rushed to the indicated place, sounds of anger still sounding behind.
+Vasher rushed to the place his information had indicated, sounds of anger still sounding behind.
 The location in the hallway was marked by a splintered board in the wall, ostensibly just normal wear of the building.
-Vasher crouched, hoping that his information was good.
-He searched around a bit on the floor, then paused, finding the hidden latch.
+Vasher crouched, hoping that his informant had not lied.
+He searched around a bit on the floor, then froze, finding the hidden latch.

 He pulled it open, revealing a trap door in the wooden floor.
 Returned palaces were only supposed to be one story.
 He smiled.

-What if it doesn’t have another way out?
+What if this tunnel doesn’t have another way out?
 Nightblood asked as Vasher dropped into the hole, trusting on his Awakened clothing to absorb the blow of the drop.

 Then you’ll probably get to kill a lot of people, Vasher thought.
 He didn’t have many worries in that regard, however.
 His information had been good so far.
 He suspected that the rest was good as well.